shikijs/shiki/docs/packages/transformers.md

 Outputs: `<span class="highlighted-word">Hello</span>` for matched words.

-You can also specify the number of occurrences to highlight, e.g. `[!code word:Hello:1]` will only highlight 1 occurrence of `Hello`.
+You can also specify the number of lines to highlight words on, e.g. `[!code word:Hello:1]` will only highlight occurrences of `Hello` on the next line.

 ````md
 ```ts